kokkos/kokkos-core-wiki/API-Reference/Kokkos::parallel_scan.md

   * ExecPolicy: An *ExecutionPolicy* which defines iteration space and other execution properties.
 Valid policies are:
     * `IntegerType`: defines a 1D iteration range, starting from 0 and going to a count.
     * [RangePolicy](Kokkos%3A%3ARangePolicy): defines a 1D iteration range.
-    * [MDRangePolicy](Kokkos%3A%3AMDRangePolicy): defines a multi-dimensional iteration space.
-    * [TeamPolicy](Kokkos%3A%3ATeamPolicy): defines a 1D iteration range, each of which is assigned to a thread team.
-    * [TeamThreadRange](Kokkos%3A%3ANestedPolicies): defines a 1D iteration range to be executed by a thread-team.
-Only valid inside a parallel region executed through a `TeamPolicy` or a `TaskTeam`.
     * [ThreadVectorRange](Kokkos%3A%3ANestedPolicies): defines a 1D iteration range to be executed through vector parallelization dividing the threads within a team.
 Only valid inside a parallel region executed through a `TeamPolicy` or a `TaskTeam`.
   * FunctorType: A valid functor with (at minimum) an `operator()` with a matching signature for the `ExecPolicy` combined with the reduced type.
   * ReturnType: a POD type with `operator +=` and `operator =`, or a `Kokkos::View`.